MeeFoundation/providerdiscovery-landing/src/content/blog/applications.md

 ## Authentication

-Assume a person has a Google and an Twitter account.
-Further, assume they visit a website that supports four OpenID Connect authentication providers, namely, Google, Apple, Facebook and LinkedIn.
-The person (using some kind tool (e.g. a browser extension, etc.)) could configure their browser to include these two HTTP headers to disclose the two authentication providers that they'd like to use:
+Assume a person has a Google and a Twitter account.
+Further, assume they visit a ProviderDiscovery-compatible website that supports four OpenID Connect authentication providers, namely, Google, Apple, Facebook and LinkedIn.
+The person (using some kind tool (e.g. a browser extension, etc.)) could configure their browser to include these two HTTP headers to advertise the two authentication providers they use:

     Sec-PD: type=OpenIDConnect; cfg="https://google.com/pcf.toml"
     Sec-PD: type=OpenIDConnect; cfg="https://twitter.com/pcf.toml"

-A ProviderDiscovery-compatible website would read these headers, realize that it supports one of the two options (Google) and display a "Continue with Google" button.
-It would read the image data for this button from https://google.com/acf.toml in the OpenIDConnect section.
+When the person visits this website, the site read these two headers.
+The intersection of the set of four providers the website supports and the set of two providers the person uses contains the common element, Google.
+Thus, the website displays (only) a "Continue with Google" button.
+To display the button it reads the image data for this button from https://google.com/acf.toml in the OpenIDConnect section.
 In this way the website's log in page isn't cluttered with three extra buttons/options (Apple, Facebook, LinkedIn) that the person can't use.
 Instead, it displays the one button (Google) that the user can and prefers to use.

 ## Digital wallet